Comparing Holyheld Card and MetaMask Card on fees, cashback, custody, and where each card is available. All data is current for 2026.

 | Classic €29; Limited €99; Metal €199 | Free | |

-| Free (one-time card fee only) | Free | |
+| Free (€1/mo inactivity fee after 4 months no card use) | Free | |

 | 0% within EEA; 2.5% + €1 outside EEA | 0% foreign transaction fees (Mastercard standard rates only) | |